Samsuhhh/24hExpenseTracker/README.md

         npm run dev
         ```
 ### WE MADE IT!
 You are now free to explore the functionality of my Expense Tracker application.
 I hope you enjoy it as much as I did creating it!

+Some honest comments about my project:
+I spent a lot of the alloted time on finishing the MVPs of the project and planned to improve styling, update code structure, and implement pagination after completing all the base requirements.
+Unfortunately, I ran into a lot of issues when trying to host Postgresql through heroku and was not able to reach my goals.
+I truly wanted to impress with my frontend capabilities, but the form stylings and overall css does not meet my standards, but I hope the functionality is enough to impress.
+I'm still extremely proud of what I've built, but I was striving to go above and beyond your expectations so I apologize I couldn't do that for you this time around but hope I can show you my full capabilities in the future!